Safe Routes to School (SRTS)

 The first-ever national Bike & Roll to School Day took place on May 9, 2012, in coordination with the League of American Bicyclists’ National Bike Month.
 Today, thousands of schools across America—from all 50 states, the District of Columbia, and Puerto Rico—participate every May to encourage children to safely walk, bike or roll to school.
 Join the movement!

-To register, contact your Safe Routes to School Coordinators, Janice Jennings and Kelly Smit or visit the Walk, Bike & Roll to School website.
+To register, contact your Health & PE Resource Teacher & Safe Routes to School Coordinator, Kelly Smit or visit the Walk, Bike & Roll to School website.

 Crossing Guard Appreciation Day